lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ### How to make it better?
 * PrintScreen can't be used under mac.
-I map it to F13 and you can change the shortcut key of screenshot to F13
+I mapped it to F13 and you can change the shortcut key of screenshot to F13
-* Turn on HiDPI (see HiDPI part)

 ## SSDT
 | SSDTs              | Info                                   | Necessary | Recommended | Optional |